 What does this data mean?

 This graph shows the total number of BMTs performed each year by the age of the patient.
-In 2011, more than 45 percent of the BMTs performed were on children younger than age 5.
+In 2013, more than 70 percent of the BMTs performed were on children 10 or younger.

 Why is this important?

 Children are not small adults.
 If your child is in need of a BMT, you want a team specially trained and experienced in caring for children.

 How does the Aflac Cancer Center help ensure we are providing high-quality care?

 - A large, 70+ person faculty includes pediatric-trained oncologists (cancer doctors), hematologists (blood disorder doctors), BMT doctors and researchers.

 - Family support team, including child life specialists who educate children and families about what to expect before, during and after a BMT

 - The inpatient unit has 10 specially designed, high efficiency particulate air (HEPA)-filtered rooms, as well as a playroom just for BMT patients.

 - The HEPA-filtered BMT outpatient suite has five private rooms for infusions, treatments and exams.